NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ## Preparation for Push Notification
 ### Preparation for Push Notification

-* On upper left corner of the created project there is a link "Project OverView".
+* Open the created project.
+On upper left corner of the created project there is a link "Project OverView".
-* Move the cursor to the gear button, and the menu will appear.
+* Move the cursor to the Gear button, and the menu will appear.
 Click "Project Settings".
 This takes you to the Firebase Project Settings screen.

 .center[
 ![コード解説③](readme-image-en/Firebase_projectsettings.png)